XCSoar/XCSoar/doc/devsetup.rst

 Which method should I use?
 ==========================

-**If you use Linux as OS on your computer:** Consider still using Vagrant to create a dedicated VM for building XCSoar, to ensure all library versions, Android tools and dependencies are set up to matche the current version of the source code (method 3), or, alternatively, to use the preconfigured container for the same reason (method 2).
+**If you use Linux as OS on your computer:** For highest performance when building, directly configure your OS with the tools needed to build XCSoar.

+You can  still consider using Vagrant to create a dedicated VM for building XCSoar, to make it easier to ensure all library versions, Android tools and dependencies are set up to match the current version of the source code, without worrying about what else is installed on your computer.
-To obtain maximum performance in building the code and when working on the code, you should use Linux directly (method 1).

-**If you use Windows as fundamental OS:** Unless you have special requirements or an unusual setup, using a virtual machine with Vagrant is probably the fastest and easiest to set up (Windows method 1).

-For maximum comptibility with additional (Linux-based) tools, or if you have a lot of Linux knowledge, consider creating and using a VM directly (method 2).

-If you are already using docker for other purposes, then using the docker method might be most straightforward for you (method 3)
+Alternatively, you can use the preconfigured container for this purpose, particularly if you are already running a docker engine for other purposes.
+This is the closest to the build environments used in the official builds, and probably also the quickest to get running *if* you have a lot of disk space and a fast internet connection.

+**If you use Windows as fundamental OS:** The default way to build XCSoar is to use WSL2 for the Linux build environment, and then use a Windows IDE or Code editor with remote editing capabilities to edit the code that is located inside the WSL instance.

+Using Vagrant is the simplest and most convenient way to create (and manage) build environments, at the cost of the actual build being substantially slower.

+For maximum compatibility with the official version and to really be sure to have a correctly configured runtime environment, you can use the docker container method.

 Optional: Eclipse IDE
 =====================